Munster Senior Football Championship

 The Munster Senior Football Championship, known simply as the Munster Championship and shortened to Munster SFC, is an annual inter-county Gaelic football competition organised by the Munster Council of the Gaelic Athletic Association (GAA).
 It is the highest inter-county Gaelic football competition in the province of Munster, and has been contested every year, bar one, since the 1888 championship.

 The final, currently held on the fourth Saturday in June, serves as the culmination of a series of games played during May and June, and the results determine which team receives the Munster Cup.
 The championship has always been played on a straight knockout basis whereby once a team loses they are eliminated from the championship.

-The Munster Championship is an integral part of the wider GAA Football All-Ireland Senior Championship.
-The winners of the Munster final, like their counterparts in Connacht, Leinster and Ulster, are rewarded by advancing directly to the All-Ireland Super 8s.
-All other defeated teams advance to the All-Ireland Qualifiers or the second tier Tailteann Cup.
+The Munster SFC is an integral part of the wider All-Ireland Senior Football Championship.
+The winners and runners-up of the Munster SFC, like their counterparts in Connacht, Leinster and Ulster, are rewarded by advancing directly to the All-Ireland group stage.
+Each of the other defeated teams, depending on their league ranking, advance to the All-Ireland SFC, or to the second-tier Tailteann Cup.

-Six teams currently participate in the Munster Championship.
-The most successful team in Gaelic football, namely Kerry, play their provincial football in the Munster Championship and have won the title on a record 82 occasions while they have also claimed 37 All-Ireland titles.